2019 Testing Dates and Deadlines have been posted. Click here to access.

 - the replacement of the 1900 date as the last year that the starting person in the Level One project can have been born with the institution of a rolling birth date 80 years before the submission of the project

 Effective in the first quarter of 2019, the following US and Canada regions will come into effect.
-Candidates can still apply for the old regions until the last testing quarter of 2018.
+Candidates can still apply for the old regions until the end of 2018.
 Please check the “Testing Dates & Deadlines” section of the ICAPGen site for exact deadlines.
 This deadline also applies to the newly created Germany regions (which is an extension of the previously-announced deadline).

 - Great Lakes: Ohio, Wisconsin, Michigan, Indiana, Illinois